avozme/avozme.github.io/README.md

 The document is markdown formatted and is suitable to publish it by two methods:

 ### Method 1: Through GitHub Pages
+If you want that the repository will be automatically published as GitHub page, its name must be the same that your GitHub username (or GitHub organization), plus "github.io".

+For example, if your username or organization name is "myname", the repository must be named as "myname.github.io".

-The repository name must be the same that the GitHub username (or GitHub organization).
-Then, the document will be automatically published when you update it, and it can be read on the URI [github-username].github.io
+If you do that, the document will be automatically rendered and published when you update it, and it can be read on the URI myname.github.io

 ### Method 2: Through pandoc
 You must clone the repository on your computer or your webserver.
 Then, go to the root directory of your local repo and execute this command: